TheRolfFR/firestorm-db/README.md

 - `autoIncrement` controls whether to simply start generating key names from zero or to use a [random ID](https://www.php.net/manual/en/function.uniqid.php) each time (default: `true`).
 - The key in the `$database_list` array is what the collection will be called in JavaScript in the Collection constructor (this can be different from the JSON filename if needed).

-If you're working with multiple collections, it's easier to initialize them all in the array constructor directly:
+If you're working with multiple collections, it's probably easier to initialize them all in the array constructor directly:

 ```php
 // config.php